nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to create a lesson and inputs lesson details
-2. contHACKS creates the contact and displays information of the newly added lesson
+2. contHACKS creates the lesson and displays information of the newly added lesson

 Use case ends.

 **Extensions**
 * 1a.
-User fails to provide compulsory field
+User fails to provide any of the compulsory fields
     * 1a1. contHACKS shows an error message <br/>
       Use case ends.